-An Android application is a Java program written against the Java SDK and Android SDK.
-An integrated development environment (IDE) for any kind of Java applications, IntelliJ IDEA automates and streamlines all steps of an Android application development, from writing the source code to preparing your application for publishing.
+An Android application is a Java program written against the Java SDK and the Android SDK.
+Since IntelliJ IDEA is an integrated development environment (IDE) for any kind of Java applications, it automates and streamlines all steps of an Android application development, from writing the source code to preparing your application for publishing.

 IntelliJ IDEA helps you perform the following tasks: